sculptor/sculptor.github.io/documentation/developers-guide.md

 JavaDoc of [ToStringStyle](http://commons.apache.org/proper/commons-lang/javadocs/api-2.6/org/apache/commons/lang/builder/ToStringStyle.html) describes the different formats.

-You can also override this for individual DomainObject with hint
+You can also override this for individual DomainObject with `hint`:

 ~~~
 ValueObject Foo {